 Driver #2: Compliance & Risk Management

 Historically, the majority of asset management organizations have trusted their sales teams to take generic product literature and to modify it on the fly to suit their audience.
 Pulling apart presentation decks, rearranging them, and adding non-approved pages were all fairly common practices.
-While status-quo even three-years ago, this strategy seems to be dying a rapid death due to greater focus on the risk issues it creates.
+This strategy seems to be dying a rapid death due to a greater focus on the risk issues it creates.
 Even smaller firms we work with today are getting serious about controlling their materials and the message from a centralized vantage point.
 Having a managed repository for the most up-to-date sales and marketing content, and which enforces usage rules, greatly minimizes risk.
 If done well, this also enhances the sales team’s work as the content and rules are all systematized and readily accessible.
 In addition, new regulatory pressure stemming from the DOL Fiduciary Rule has increased the need to equip sales teams with more formal tools and more auditable processes.
 Groups affected include Independent Broker-Dealers (IBDs), Registered Investment Advisors (RIAs), Mutual Funds, and Insurers, as they are all looking for ways to adhere to regulations and ensure compliance.

 Driver #3: Customer-centricity